-In the 1880 The Yucatan Peninsula was one of the most prosperous regions of the Mexican Republic thanks to the development of henequera industry, the green gold of the Yucatan.
-Throughout the peninsula grew henequen plantations, we will know a fundamental part of the history of the region.
+In 1880 the Yucatan Peninsula was one of the most prosperous regions of Mexico thanks to the development of the heneque haciendas, a product that they called the green gold of the Yucatan.
+Throughout the Peninsula henequen plantations grew, there were more than 1100 farms in the Yucatan Peninsula.

 Content of the article

 - THE WHY OF THE HACIENDAS IN MEXICO